sameersaurav/tau-TASS/README.md

 ## Steps
 1. ### Compute free energy surface _F(**s**)_ from TASS simulations.
 2. ### Train an ANN to represent F(**s**)
-   - Give "free_energy.dat" as input to NN_training.py.
+   - Give "free_energy.dat" as input to NN.py.
-   - Run the command "python NN_training.py".
+   - Run the command "python NN.py".
    - It will plot "training loss" and "validation loss".
 Ensure that they are within reasonable limits (close to zero).
    - It will also generate a "predicted free energy" surface plot.
 Ensure that it is correct.
    - Code will save the model "free_energy_net.pt".
 3. ### Compute the bias V<sup>b</sup><sub>0</sub> (<strong>s</strong>)
    - Specify the molecular dynamics (MD) time step, well-tempered metadynamics (WTMetaD) parameters- Gaussian's height, width, and bias factor, and location of the transition state.
    - Keep "free_energy_net.pt" in the same directory.
-   - Run the command "python Analytical MD.py".
+   - Run the command "python MD.py".
    - From the bias file keep only the bias at which 90 % of the transition barrier is filled.
 Save it as "HILL".
 4. ### Perform MD with "IMetaD".
-   - Keep "plumed.dat", "HILL" file with the system's topolpgy and paramater file.
+   - Keep "plumed.dat", and "HILL" files with the system's topology and parameter file.
    - Start IMetaD, taking  V<sup>b</sup><sub>0</sub> (<strong>s</strong>) as the initial bias, until barrier crossing.
    - Note down the "simulation time".
 Multiply with the "acceleration factor" to recover "unbiased simulation time".
 5. ### Statistics